Accessibility Percolation on Cartesian Power Graphs: First moment bound and walk length

-The upper bound can be strengthened by considering intervals of walk lengths.
-Let $h_N$ be the expected number of quasi-accessible walks of length $N$ at some $\xbet$.
+A more refined version of the previous argument can be used to prove Theorem \ref{Thm3}.
+Specifically the expected number of $\xbet$-quasi-accessible walks can be separated into intervals of walk lengths.
+Let $h_N$ be the expected number of $\xbet$-quasi-accessible walks of length $N$ with

+as in Theorem \ref{Thm3} for some fixed value $\eta$.
 This number is an expectation value over realizations of fitness values, but in the following we will consider it as just a number indexed by some number $\xN$ representing the walk length.
-Summation of all of these numbers then yields the total expected number of quasi-accessible walks which we calculated already above:
+Summation of all of these numbers then yields the total expected number of $\xbet$-quasi-accessible walks which we calculated already above:

 We can interpret this as the value $\phi(1)$ of the function

 This function can be viewed as an (ordinary) generating function for the sequence $h_N$ shifted by one.
 The generating function here is not related to the probability distribution of fitness values, but is rather to be understood as simply a counting tool that separates the total expectation value into slots for different walks lengths using the additivity of the expectation value.